microsoft/Qcodes/CONTRIBUTING.md

   - If complex tests fail it's more difficult to tell why
   - When features change it is likely that more tests will need to change
   - Unit tests can cover many scenarios much faster than integration tests.
-  - You don't want to test a test

 - If you're having difficulty making unit tests, first consider whether your code could be restructured to make it less dependent on other modules.
 Often, however, extra techniques are needed to break down a complex test into simpler ones. @alexcjohnson or @giulioungaretti are happy to help with this.
 Two ideas that are useful here:
   - Patching, one of the most useful parts of the [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) library.
 This lets you specify exactly how other functions/objects should behave when they're called by the code you are testing.
 For a simple example, see [test_multiprocessing.py](https://github.com/qdev-dk/Qcodes/blob/58a8692bed55272f4c5865d6ec37f846154ead16/qcodes/tests/test_multiprocessing.py#L63-L65)